 SC482s Topics in Statistical Inference Building on their background in probability theory, students explore inferential methods in statistics and learn how to evaluate different estimation techniques and hypothesis-testing methods.
 Students learn techniques for modeling the response of a continuous random variable using information from several variables using regression modeling.
-Topics include method of moments and maximum likelihood estimation, sample properties of estimators, including sufficiency, consistency, and relative efficiency, Rao-Blackwell theorem, tests of hypotheses, confidence intervals, linear models, and analysis of variance.
-Previously listed as Statistics 382.
+Topics include maximum likelihood and other methods estimation, sample properties of estimators, including sufficiency, consistency, and relative efficiency, Rao-Blackwell theorem, tests of hypotheses, confidence, and resampling techniques.
 Prerequisite: Mathematics 381.
 Four credit hours.
-O'Brien
+Zeldow